Senior Management Team

 Chief Executive and Registrar

-Prior to this Leonie was the Chief Executive of the General Osteopathic Council and of the UK Voluntary Register of Nutritionists.
 Leonie has served on boards and committees of various charities and public bodies in the education and health sectors and the construction industry, including the General Pharmaceutical Council’s Accreditation Panel, the Chartered Institute of Legal Executive's Qualifications Committee, Office for Students Teaching Excellence Panel, as non-executive director of RIBA Enterprises Ltd, Chair of Trustees, RIBA Education Fund, and as the employer representative for the 2016 Quality Assurance Agency Subject Benchmark Statement for Agriculture, Horticulture, Forestry, Food, Nutrition and Consumer Sciences.
-She is currently a PRSB representative on the UK Advisory Committee for Degree Awarding Powers.
+She currently sits on the Quality Assurance Agency’s UK Advisory Panel for Degree Awarding Powers.

 An architect by training, she worked in private practice in London designing social and private housing.
 She lives in her own self-build 'grand design' in Islington, London.